-Shore-based injuries and deaths are often caused by negligence.
-Everything from poor worker training to lack of safety equipment or faulty machinery can cause an accident.
-Injuries caused completely by accident, where everything was done correctly, are rare.
+Shore-based accidents in the maritime industry can be as severe and life-changing as those on board ships.
 If you work in the maritime industry and have been the victim of a shore accident, you need to understand your rights.
 Maritime law protects workers like you, and a maritime attorney can help you learn what those protections are and how to access them.

-There are many different types of accidents that can occur in harbors, ports, and terminals, and many unfortunate examples.
-Falls are not uncommon, as workers in these areas often have to traverse walkways and catwalks, and work on roofs, cranes, and personnel platforms.
+Falls are not uncommon, as workers in ports and on docks often have to traverse walkways and catwalks and work on roofs, cranes, and personnel platforms.
 One example of such a fall occurred when the catwalk a worker was walking across in a warehouse collapsed.

-Shore accidents may also include those accidents that happen on a ship that is docked.
-Shore workers not accustomed to navigating the decks and below deck regions of a ship may trip and fall, slip on wet surfaces, get hit with cargo, or even fall overboard.
+Shore accidents may also include those that happen on a docked ship.
+Shore workers not accustomed to navigating a ship’s decks and below-deck regions may trip and fall, slip on wet surfaces, get hit with cargo, or even fall overboard.

-Safety gear and equipment also poses a problem in many accidents.
-Employers must ensure that workers are trained in safety procedures and that they have the right safety equipment to prevent injuries and accidents, and to rescue workers in situations like falls into the water.
+- Lack of Safety Gear and Training.
+Safety gear and equipment also pose a problem in many accidents.
+Employers must ensure that workers are trained in safety procedures and have the proper safety equipment to prevent injuries and accidents and rescue workers in situations like falls into the water.
 When workers are not given the right tools, accidents are more likely.

+- Inadequate Equipment Maintenance.
 Another major cause of accidents in shore locations is related to equipment and maintenance.
-Employers are supposed to make sure that all equipment used for the business is regularly maintained and that any necessary repairs are made in a timely fashion.
+Employers are supposed to ensure that all equipment used for the business is regularly maintained and that any necessary repairs are made promptly.
 Malfunctioning equipment can cause any number of accidents, no matter how well-trained the operator is.

 Examples of Shore Accidents